anihalaney/ng-quill-TeX/README.md

 ```

--- copy and past dist folder into your project root folder
+-- copy and paste dist folder into your project root folder

 -- Install ng-quill-tex into your project